1967 French legislative election: Results

 The result of the first round was perceived as a punishment against the Presidential Majority, which obtained a surprisingly low result.
 The outcome of the second round depended on the centrist voters.
 The Gaullists warned voters against a return to the Fourth Republic, political instability and "Communist danger".
 The alliance between centrists and the candidates of the Presidential Majority in some constituencies explained the victory of the Right in the second round.

-The Left improved in comparison with the previous legislative election and the Presidential Majority won with only a one-seat majority.
-The centrist deputies were not numerous enough numerous to force the Gaullists to make compromises.
+The left improved in comparison with the previous legislative election and the Presidential Majority won with only a one-seat majority.
+The centrist deputies were not numerous enough to force the Gaullists to make compromises.
 Georges Pompidou was confirmed as Prime Minister of a UDR-RI cabinet.